joewashear007/BlenderWebController/README.md

  3. Reposition the camera and empty as needed
  4. Click "p" to start the game engine
  5. Use website to control the model
+ 6. When finished, click "q" to exit
+ **Use "q" to exit the game instead of "esc" so the script will clean of the temp files it creates!**

 Hack or Modify
 ------------------------------------